dcapillae/despliega-tu-mapa/readme.md

 # Deploy your map

 *Deploy your map* (in English; *Despliega tu mapa*, in Spanish) is a basic Leaflet tutorial for beginners.
-This is a web page which shows how to desploy a custom web map using only HTML, CSS, and the [Leaflet JavaScript](https://leafletjs.com/) library by means of examples.
+This is a web page which shows how to deploy a custom web map using only HTML, CSS, and the [Leaflet JavaScript](https://leafletjs.com/) library by means of examples.

 ## Contents